 My first solo album, Let Those Without Sin Cast The First Stone was completed in 2001 and is an experimental affair really.
 Following a domestic hic up which involved me getting chased out of town, all I was left with was experimental analogue tapes and digtal samples.

 Positively Cynical was recorded digitally in 2003 and is a far more coherent collection of songs following some advice from former Vibrators and Stranglers guitarist John Ellis.

 To promote the album I did a week long, 4 date mammoth tour of the East Midlands and the result is the live album March.

 Waves is a collection of songs recorded over a two year period in a couple of locations and eventually released in 2006.

 Arrival Time was released in June 2014 and is a highly polished affair with swirling synth work and probably my best collection of songs in terms of writing to date.

-I’m spending 2018 writing and releasing four singles in different styles and genres - by way of a self indulgent experiment!
+I spent 2018 writing and releasing three singles in different styles and genres - by way of a self indulgent experiment!